neilferreira/pipenv-ate-my-while-loop/README.md

 * Run docker build --build-arg VERSION=2022.12.17 -t foo:latest . && docker run -it foo:latest /bin/bash

 The diff of `pipenv` v2022.11.30 to v2022.12.17 can be found at https://github.com/pypa/pipenv/compare/v2022.11.30...v2022.12.17

+## Hints

+* It doesn't look like `pipenv` is raising an exit code that is stopping our script.